 Treatment Options for Sciatica

 The right treatment for sciatica will depend on the severity of the patient’s symptoms and their overall condition.
-At Central Nevada Regional Care, patients may be treated with pain management therapy, joint and soft tissue injections, and occupational medicine.
+At Las Vegas Primary Care, patients may be treated with pain management therapy, joint and soft tissue injections, and occupational medicine.

 Joint and soft tissue injections, such as piriformis injections, may help alleviate pain from sciatica.

-Pain management therapy at Central Nevada Regional Care may encompass a range of treatments, such as hot and cold therapy, massage, yoga, tai chi, acupuncture, progressive muscle relaxation, meditation, cognitive behavior therapy, deep breathing, nonsteroidal anti-inflammatory medication, opioids, beta-blockers, and antidepressants.
+Pain management therapy at Las Vegas Primary Care may encompass a range of treatments, such as hot and cold therapy, massage, yoga, tai chi, acupuncture, progressive muscle relaxation, meditation, cognitive behavior therapy, deep breathing, nonsteroidal anti-inflammatory medication, opioids, beta-blockers, and antidepressants.

 Some cases of sciatica interfere with daily life and impair a patient’s ability to perform job responsibilities.
 In these cases, occupational medicine could help the patient continue working in the workplace as they pursue treatment for sciatica.

-Staff at Central Nevada Regional Care are also trained to help employers adapt the workplace to the limitations of employees diagnosed with sciatica.
+Staff at Las Vegas Primary Care are also trained to help employers adapt the workplace to the limitations of employees diagnosed with sciatica.
 Occupational medicine specialists can help both employers and injured employees create a plan moving forward.

 Advanced Treatment for Sciatica

 Some patients may need advanced treatment for sciatica.
 Advanced treatment may include chiropractic adjustment, physical therapy, and even surgery.
-Patients should speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for sciatica.
+Patients should speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for sciatica.

 7 DAYS A WEEK!